SystemsApproach/security/infra.rst

    :width: 400px
    :align: center

-   Hierarchy of DNS name servers
+   Hierarchy of DNS name servers.

 Suppose, for example, an administrator of the princeton.edu domain wants to start signing the responses issued by the nameserver they